moneppo/node-pocketsphinx/README.md

 *Note: This library doesn't work properly yet.
 There is a resampling issue currently that will mke the system simply output gibberish.
-We're getting there, thought*
+We're getting there, though.*

 pocketsphinx
 ============